-The Florida Healthy School District Self-Assessment Tool is provided by the Florida Coordinated School Health Partnership (CSHP) in cooperation with Florida Action for Healthy Kids, Florida Association of District Superintendents and Florida Healthy Kids Corporation.
+The Florida Healthy School District Self-Assessment Tool is provided by the Florida Partnership for Healthy Schools, formely known as the Coordinated School Health Partnership, in cooperation with Florida Action for Healthy Kids, Florida Association of District Superintendents and Florida Healthy Kids Corporation.
 Experts from state agencies, school districts, and community partners created the tool to assist districts in achieving the highest standards in infrastructure and the component areas of the Centers for Disease Control and Prevention’s (CDC) Coordinated School Health model and the Whole School, Whole Community, Whole Child model.
 The self-assessment is based on district infrastructure, policy, programs and practices identified from national and state guidelines, best practices, and Florida statutes.

 Florida Healthy School Districts are encouraged to include school superintendents, school boards, school administrators, component area experts, parents, and the School Health Advisory Committee in the assessment process.
 Meeting the performance standards contained in this criterion will result in sustainable policies and practices at the district level that positively impact the health of students and staff.

 Districts are recognized for two years, after which they will need to re-apply for recognition.
 There are three levels of recognition: Gold, Silver, and Bronze.
 A district may apply for a higher level of recognition after one year.
 The award criteria levels are listed below.

 Levels – Progress toward achievements is measured based on these percentages: